couchbase/cbft/DESIGN.md

 much different from any other "external" application that happens to be using DCP.

+### A swap rebalance edge case from tech support

+One scenario raised by technical support engineering (James Mauss) is when you have a cluster with nodes A, B, C, D, with service types enabled like...

+           A B C D
+    KV   : y y y
+    cbft :       y

+That is, node D is a cbft-only node.

+Then, there's a swap rebalance of nodes A, B, C for nodes E, F, G, leaving node D in the cluster...

+           D E F G
+    KV   :   y y y
+    cbft : y

+This case should work because cbft only contacts its local ns-server on 127.0.0.1 to get the cluster map.

 ## Handling IP address changes

 One issue: as soon as the second node cb-01 was added, the IP address